Nivolumab Improves Survival for Some Patients with Advanced Melanoma

-New England Journal of Medicine, May 31, 2015 (See the abstract.)
+New England Journal of Medicine, September 11, 2017 (See the abstract.)

-Ipilimumab was the first immune checkpoint inhibitor to be approved by the FDA (in 2011) to treat advanced melanoma.
+Ipilimumab was the first immune checkpoint inhibitor to be approved by FDA (in 2011) to treat advanced melanoma.
 Both nivolumab and ipilimumab are monoclonal antibodies that are given as intravenous infusions by a doctor or nurse in a hospital or medical facility.

 In the CheckMate 067 trial, 945 patients with previously untreated advanced melanoma were randomly assigned to receive nivolumab plus ipilimumab, nivolumab alone, or ipilimumab alone.
 The three regimens were given as follows:

 |nivolumab plus ipilimumab||1 milligram per kilogram of body weight of nivolumab plus 3 milligrams per kilogram of body weight of ipilimumab every 3 weeks for four doses, followed by 3 milligrams per kilogram of body weight of nivolumab alone every 2 weeks|